- 1 can (10-1/4 ounces) beef gravy, divided

 - Remove loaf from pan; drain on paper towels.
 Place in a greased 13-in. x 9-in. baking pan.
-Unroll crescent dough; seal perforations.
+Unroll crescent dough; seal seams and perforations.
 Cover top and sides of meat loaf with dough; trim excess.

 - Bake for 10-15 minutes or until pastry is golden brown.
 Heat the remaining gravy; serve with meat loaf.
 Yield: 6-8 servings.

 Light-Bodied Red Wine

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.

 I wanted to spoof up my regular meatloaf and this recipe gave me the inspiration.
 I make my own meatloaf recipe since my family prefers the taste of more herbs and spices but the addition of the crescent rolls on top adds that extra touch.

 Wonderful!
 Since I have become Gluten intolerant, I use GF Bisquick and make my own blanket instead of the crescent rolls and GF bread cubes!
 Cannot tell the difference!
 So easy to prepare and yet so elegant!